 Due to its 2.1 configuration, the Yamaha YAS-209 has poor surround performance.
 It can receive surround content, but will downmix it to be able to play it with the left and right speakers.
 This means that sounds might feel like they're coming from in front of you rather than around.
 On the upside, it has a virtual surround setting which might help with this, although we tested the soundbar with the default settings.

 The Yamaha YAS-209 has a few sound enhancement features and even has six different EQ presets made for different types of content, which weren't available on the Yamaha YAS-207.
 It also features a DTS-X 3D virtual surround setting and an immersive surround mode, although we didn't test those as we test soundbars with their default settings.
+For a 2.1 stereo soundbar that offers more features, check out the Samsung HW-T550 or the Klipsch Cinema 400.
+You can also check out the Vizio V Series V21x-J8 if you want a bar with bass and treble adjustments.

 The Yamaha YAS-209 has most of the common inputs.
 There's an Optical Audio In for TVs that don't have an HDMI ARC, and HDMI ARC and Full HDMI In ports are included, which can be used if you want to connect a Blu-Ray or gaming console.
 Unfortunately, if you're looking for a wired connection to your phone, there's no analog 3.5mm jack.
 Additionally, there's a USB slot, which can only be used for updates, and an Ethernet port as well.

 The supported audio formats over ARC on the Yamaha YAS-209 are decent.
 Like most soundbars, it supports both Dolby Digital and DTS over the HDMI ARC port.
 This way you'll receive 5.1 surround sound on most content that supports it, like streaming platforms and Blu-rays, but since this is a 2.1 bar, it'll downmix the signal to be able to play it.
 Unfortunately, it doesn't support lossless or object-based formats.
+For a 2.1 soundbar that supports Dolby Digital Plus content, check out the TCL Alto 8+.

 The Yamaha YAS-209 soundbar can serve as a hub via the Full HDMI In port.
 With Dolby Digital and DTS support, you'll be able to play 5.1 audio from any source that supports surround sound but since this is a 2.1 bar, it will downmix the signal to be able to play it.
 Also, the HDMI 5.1 PCM video didn't play any sound in our tests, but the manual says it's supported on the soundbar.